alexandreCameron/boar/USAGE.md

 ### Limits

 * Only the graphic package `matplotlib.pyplot` as been tested.
-Use other graphic option at your on risk.
+Other graphic package may not give back the hand.

-* Only python code can be executed, donnot try to use the package on notebook with julia or R.
+* Only python code can be executed.
+The package will **not** work on julia or R notebooks.

 * When executing a notebook via `boar` make sure the environment has all the package to run the notebook.

 * The package has not been developped to work recursively.
-Use at your own risk.

 ### Forbidden synthax